Lemoncode/ngrx-by-sample/03 set up store/ngrx-app/README.md

 ```

 ### 15. Now we are going to connect our last module, `sellers` to `ngrx/store`.
-Remind that this module it's loded laizily
+Remind that this module it's lazy loaded.

 * Create `src/sellers/models/seller.model.ts`